R6500/Python-bits/Modules/readme.txt

 You can use those modules in your own computer or in Google Colaboratory

-In order to use one module in google colaboratory Example given to calc.py
+In order to use one module in google colaboratory follow this instructions:
+Example is given to calc.py

    1) Locate the raw view of the module in GitHub https://raw.githubusercontent.com/R6500/Python-bits/master/Modules/calc.py